Nico-dhls/timetrac/README.md

-# Application dependencies
-# Tkinter is bundled with most Python installations; no external packages required.
 If you want to create an executable, consider using PyInstaller or cx_Freeze.

 You can use PyInstaller by installing it using:`pip install pyinstaller`